How to use USWDS

 Lighthouse

 Lighthouse, the Chrome plugin and command line testing tool, includes time to interactive as one of the metrics it tests.
-To test, run either the plugin on your site or the CLI tool (as explained on the Google Tools for Web Developers page) with the appropriate options.
+To test, run either the plugin on your site or the CLI tool (as explained on the Chrome for developers page) with the appropriate options.

 Chrome web browser